ForbesLindesay/sorter/Readme.md

 # sorter

-  A sorter control for JavaScript (just a simple SVG up down arrow)
+  A sorter control for JavaScript (just a simple SVG up down arrow).
+You can see a live demo [here](http://forbeslindesay.github.com/sorter/)

 ## Installation